 - The detection of prostate cancer cell dissemination into the blood and bone marrow with the isolation and characterization of these cells.
 Since 2002, this work has been in collaboration with investigators at the Fred Hutchinson Cancer Research Center.

 - The biology of prostate cancer dissemination and growth in bone, including the study of the bone microenvironment and factors which perturb normal bone remodeling and lead to the characteristic osteoblastic response.

 Evan Yu, MD

-Evan Yu, co-Director of Core D (Clinical) of the PNW Prostate Cancer SPORE, is an associate professor at the University of Washington Medical School’s oncology division, an associate member in Clinical Research at the Hutchinson Center, and a member of the Genitourinary Oncology Clinical Research Group.
-Dr. Yu’s research work currently focuses on translational efforts to test novel therapeutics and discover unique cancer-related biomarkers.
-He is currently evaluating PET scans in with novel radiotracers as a marker of treatment response for patients with metastatic prostate cancer.
-He is also studying the role of fatty acid synthase as it relates to 11C-acetate PET uptake and prostate cancer biology.
-He has plans for multiple PET studies in the future that evaluate bone and even image the androgen receptor.
-Dr. Yu is also testing multiple novel agents in prostate cancer that target multiple kinases, survivin, and clusterin (anti-apoptotic protein).
+Evan Y. Yu, co-Director of Core D (Clinical) of the PNW Prostate Cancer SPORE, is an associate professor at the University of Washington School of Medicine oncology division, an associate member in Clinical Research Division at the Fred Hutchinson Cancer Research Center, and the Clinical trials director of the Genitourinary Oncology Clinical Trials Core.
+Dr. Yu’s research currently focuses on translational efforts to test novel therapeutics and discover unique cancer-related biomarkers.
+He is currently evaluating PET imaging with novel radiotracers as a marker of treatment response for patients with metastatic prostate cancer.
+He is also planning trials where PET imaging will direct study of specific cancer lesions to enhance the ability to understand novel drug resistance.
 His overall goal is to discover novel biomarkers with predictive clinical value that can help guide treatment and aid in the development of novel therapeutics for patients with prostate cancer.